What Is The Difference Between API and Plugin?

 That is the moment when supplementary software appears on the stage.
 While the API is a tool, known mostly among developers, plugins have become a usual thing for most internet users.
 Just in a few clicks, everyone could have gotten access to different software or multimedia by using various plugins and add-ons.

 But what is the actual difference between API and Plugins?
-To answer this question, firstly we need to understand the basics of each of these software.
+Which of them can be considered as a result of software product development services?
+To answer these questions, firstly we need to understand the basics of each of these software.

 API Integrations